Robustness of topological phases on aperiodic lattices: Introduction

-The groupoid approach gives an \'etale groupoid \( \mathcal{G}_\Lambda\rightrightarrows\Omega_0 \) from a Delone set \( \Lambda \), and yields a ``tight-binding'' groupoid \Cst-algebra \( \Cst(\mathcal{G}_\Lambda) \) , cf.~\cites{Bellissard-Herrmann-Zarrouati:Hulls_aperiodic_solids,Bourne-Prodan:Noncommutative_Chern_numbers,Bourne-Mesland:Aperiodic,Mesland-Prodan:Interacting}.
+The groupoid approach gives an \'etale groupoid \( \mathcal{G}_\Lambda\rightrightarrows\Omega_0 \) from a Delone set \( \Lambda \), and yields a ``tight-binding'' groupoid \Cst-algebra \( \Cst(\mathcal{G}_\Lambda) \) , cf.~\cites{Bellissard-Herrmann-Zarrouati:Hulls_aperiodic_solids,Bourne-Prodan:Noncommutative_Chern_numbers,Bourne-Mesland:Topological_phases ,Mesland-Prodan:Interacting}.
 This is a generalisation of the well-studied periodic model: if \( \Lambda=\Z^d \), then \( \Cst(\mathcal{G}_\Lambda)\simeq\Cst(\Z^d) \) is the group \Cst-algebra of \( \Z^d \).
 Here tight-binding means the following: the regular representation of \( \Cst(\mathcal{G}_\Lambda) \) is given by a Hilbert \( \Cont(\Omega_0) \)-module, or equivalently, a continuous field of Hilbert spaces over \( \Omega_0 \), where \( \Omega_0 \) is unit space of the groupoid \( \mathcal{G}_\Lambda \).
 The fibres of this continuous field are canonically identified with \( \ell^2(\omega) \), where \( \omega\in\Omega_0 \) is a Delone set, either as a translated copy of \( \Lambda \), or as a weak\st-limit of such sets.
 Thus \( \Cst(\mathcal{G}_\Lambda) \) consists of families of model Hamiltonians \( (H_\omega)_{\omega\in\Omega_0} \), where \( H_\omega \) acts on \( \ell^2(\omega) \), in a covariant way with respect to the groupoid action.

 The coarse-geometric approach describes a \Cst-algebra which is stable under all possible short-range perturbations.
 This gives rise to a (uniform or non-uniform) Roe \Cst-algebra \( \CstRoe(\Lambda) \) from \( \Lambda \), cf.~\cites{Kubota:Controlled_topological_phases,Ewert-Meyer:Coarse_geometry}.
-We choose the non-uniform Roe \Cst-algebras, whose advantages over the uniform ones were explained in \cite{Ewert-Meyer:Coarse_geometry}.
+We choose to work with the non-uniform Roe \Cst-algebras, whose advantages over the uniform ones were explained in \cite{Ewert-Meyer:Coarse_geometry}.

 In this setup, a Delone set \( \Lambda\subseteq\R^d \) is considered as a discrete metric space.
 Then \( L^2(\R^d) \) carries an ample representation of \( \Co(\Lambda) \), which generates a Roe \Cst-algebra \( \CstRoe(\Lambda)\).
 Physically, a short-range Hamiltonian \( H \) has matrix coeffcients \( H_{x,y}\defeq\braketvert*{x}{H}{y} \) of fast enough decay, thus can be approximated by controlled operators.
 Every unit cell should have finite degrees of freedom, coming from the number of electron orbits and their spins.
 Thus the restriction of \( H \) to any finite region should have finite-rank.
 Therefore, the Roe \Cst-algebra \( \CstRoe(\Lambda) \) can be viewed as the universal \Cst-algebra that contains all such Hamiltonians.